Jire/Abendigo/README.md

 ---

-The project was originally started as a closed-source cheat and everything was done in-house.
-We since decided to move the project on to a new vision: a free and open-source modding platform.
+The project was originally started closed-source, and everything was done in-house.
+Since then, we've decided to move to a new vision: a free and open-source modding platform.

 Initially there will be a focus on CS:GO because it was our original game target.
 In the future other games may be supported.